drbarzaga/React-Toolkit/README.md

 - **[ECharts for React](https://git.hust.cc/echarts-for-react/)**: A React wrapper for Apache ECharts.
 - **[Visx](https://airbnb.io/visx/)**: A collection of low-level visualization components for React.
 - **[React Flow](https://reactflow.dev/)**: A customizable React component for building node-based editors and interactive diagrams.
+- **[Apache ECharts](https://echarts.apache.org/)**: Apache ECharts is a powerful, interactive charting and data visualization library for browser.

 ### Virtualization